eclipse-langium/langium-website/hugo/content/docs/learn/workflow/resolve_cross_references.md

 The _description_ is like a (string) path through the AST of a document.
 It can be also seen as a tuple of document URI, JSON path, name and type of the AST node.

 A _reference info_ contains the concrete AST reference (which points to nothing yet).
-The info also has a the parent AST node (a so-called container) of the reference and the property name under which you can find the reference under its container.
+The info also has the parent AST node (a so-called container) of the reference and the property name under which you can find the reference under its container.
 In the form of this tuple (`container`, `property`, `reference`) Langium visits all cross-references using the scope provider's `getScope` method.

 ```ts
 export interface ScopeProvider {